-Investment properties are measured at fair value and totalled \$618,535,000 as at December 31, 2020, which represented approximately 97% of total assets.
+Investment properties are measured at fair value and totaled \$974,700,000 as at December 31, 2021, which represented approximately 98% of total assets.

 Fair value is determined using valuation techniques and assumptions which considers in most cases estimates of projected future cash flows from the properties and estimates of suitable discount rates for these cash flows.
 Valuation techniques for real estate can be subjective in nature and involve various assumptions regarding pricing factors.
-These assumptions include, among others, capitalisation rate, market rental income, market-derived discount rate, inflation rate, projected net operating income, vacancy levels and estimate of the terminal capitalization rate.
-In addition, there is increased complexity and estimation uncertainty as a result of the economic impact of the COVID-19 pandemic on the real estate market.
+These assumptions include, among others, capitalization rate, market rental income, market-derived discount rate, inflation rate, projected net operating income, vacancy levels and estimate of the terminal capitalization rate.
 When possible, fair value is determined based on recent real estate transactions with similar characteristics and location of the valued properties.
 Because the valuation of investment properties is complex and highly dependent on estimates and assumptions, we consider the valuation of investment properties as a key audit matter in our audit.

-Refer to Note 3 Summary of significant accounting policies, Note 5 Investment property acquisitions and Note 6 Investment properties, for disclosures regarding the REIT's policy for accounting for investment properties and further information on the composition of investment properties.
+Refer to Note 3 Summary of significant accounting policies, Note 6 Investment property acquisitions and Note 7 Investment properties, for disclosures regarding the REIT's policy for accounting for investment properties and further information on the composition of investment properties.